-The installation of ELD mounts is already underway as technology has come to the trucking business.
-The federal government has mandated the use of ELD’s (electronic logging devices) and the conversion from paper logging to electronic logging.
+The ELD mandate is here – requiring every commercial truck operating on US highways and roads to have an electronic logging device to record hours of service.
 Your phone or tablet has gone from a personal device to a required device for every trucker, causing the need for a method of mounting your smartphone or tablet while your vehicle is in motion.

-Many drivers and fleets are currently using automatic on-board recording devices (AOBRDs).
+Many drivers and fleets were using automatic on-board recording devices (AOBRDs).
 While differences among these devices abound, they share a few elements in common:

 - They track a driver’s Hours of Service electronically